This is the most complete SEO checklist on the internet.

 Next, setup Bing Webmaster Tools.

 Is Bing as popular as Google?
-No. But up to a third of all searches are done on Bing.
+No. But Bing gets approximately 1 billion visitors per month.
 So it’s worth optimizing for.

 Plus, Bing Webmaster Tools has some nifty features, like a built-in keyword research tool.

 3. Setup Google Analytics